-If your child has sensitivities you may need to practise wearing parts of the uniform including shoes.
 You may need to wash the uniform a few times to soften the material.
 Make sure your child is comfortable in their uniform before the first day of school.
 Take a photo of your child in their uniform and put it on the fridge so you can use it as a talking point about starting school.

 Talk up school